-To help you, we've recruited solicitors across the UK for the scheme, and this year we have a record breaking number of solicitors on board including our first solicitor in Northern Ireland.
+To help you, we've recruited partner solicitors across the UK for the scheme who have offered to provide free Will-writing services to individuals like you.
 We've also put together this guide, with advice to help make the process of making or changing your Will as simple and convenient as possible.

-If you take part, it would be wonderful if you could consider leaving a gift in your Will towards our work.
+If you do use the scheme, it would be wonderful if you could consider leaving a gift in your Will towards our work.
 As Director of Amnesty International UK, I get to see on a daily basis just what our supporters can do to change people's lives and by leaving a legacy, you can help that great work continue long into the future.
 Any gift, whatever its size, will make a priceless difference to so many people's lives.